SCTN: Sparse Convolution-Transformer Network for Scene Flow Estimation: Introduction

+Another challenge lies in that most previous methods have to train a model on the synthetic dataset to estimate scene flow for real-world data.
+However, there exists domain shift between the synthetic dataset and the real-world one.
+For example, most objects in the synthetic dataset are rigid and undergo rigid motions, while real-world data contains many non-rigid objects whose motions are consistent within local object parts, rather than the whole object.
+Consequently, the performance of the trained model is degraded when handling real-world data.
+Yet, most recent work \cite{flownet3d,flot,pointpwc} do not explicitly constrain the estimated flows.
+We would like to enforce the predicted flows in a local region of an object to be \textit{consistent} and \textit{smooth} in 3D space.

-In this work, we resort in feature representations and loss functions to estimate accurate scene flow from point clouds.
+In this work, we resort to feature representations and loss functions to estimate accurate scene flow from point clouds.
 In particular, we explore novel feature representations (information) that would help to infer an accurate and locally consistent scene flows.
-We therefore propose a Sparse Convolution-Transformer Network (SCTN) which incorporates a Sparse Convolution module from voxelized point cloud with a Transformer module at the point level for scene flow estimation.
-The sparse convolution module transfers irregular point cloud into locally consistent flow features for estimating coherent motions within an object /local object parts.
-On the other hand, sparse convolution suffers the issue of information loss for achieving large receptive fields, as revealed in \cite{spvnas}.
-To complement the sparse convolution module, we propose to additionally learn point relations in the feature space to capture important contextual information.
-Inspired by impressive performance of transformer in object detection tasks \cite{DETR2020}, we propose a transformer module to explicitly learn point relation for capturing complementary information.
+We therefore propose a Sparse Convolution-Transformer Network (SCTN) which incorporates the merits of dual feature representations provided by our two proposed modules.
+In particular, to address the issue of spatially non-uniform and temporally varying density of dynamic point clouds, we propose a Voxelization-Interpolation based Feature Extraction (VIFE) module.
+VIFE extracts features from voxelized point clouds rather than original ones, and then interpolates features for each point, which encourages to generate locally consistent flow features.
+To furture improve discriminability of extracted features from the VIFE module, we propose to additionally model point relations in the feature space, such that extracted features capture important contextual information.
+Inspired by impressive performance of transformer in object detection tasks \cite{DETR2020}, we propose a Point Transformer-based Feature Extraction (PTFE) module to explicitly learn point relations based on transformer for capturing complementary information.

-In addition, we propose a new loss function for training, which adaptively controls the flow consistency according to the similarity of point features.
-Our experiments demonstrate that this novel SCTN architecture significantly outperforms state-of-the art method on standard scene flow datasets: FlyingThings3D \cite{flythings3d} and KITTI Scene Flow \cite{Menze2018JPRS}.
+In addition, we propose a spatial consistency loss function with a new architecture that equips stop-gradient for training.
+The loss adaptively controls the flow consistency according to the similarity of point features.
+Our experiments demonstrate that our method significantly outperforms state-of-the art approaches on standard scene flow datasets: FlyingThings3D \cite{flythings3d} and KITTI Scene Flow \cite{Menze2018JPRS}.

 \textbf{Contributions.} Our contributions are fourfold: